top of page

 Hei Tiki

-Hine Nui Te Po the mother goddess of Death's door.
-Breaker of the immortal body, protector of the soul, and entrance to te maunga and the way forward to the afterlife behind her.
-A portrait of my eldest sister in her command of her audience.
+Hine Nui Te Po the mother goddess at death's door.
+Breaker of the immortal body of Maui, protector of souls, and entrance to the afterlife behind her.
+Her symbolic carvings set inside nga wharenui across papatuanuku churning to the wairua and chants of her people.

 Hine Nui Te Po